namkha87/data-cleaning-course/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## How does it work?
-1. Manage the input and output directory using 2 variables
+1. Set the input and output directory.
+Make sure your working directory has a folder *dataset* containing all necessary files

 	```R
 	## set the path containing input dataset and output